ABOUT THE PUBLISHER

-Christopher Cardozo Fine Art has consistently maintained the world’s most comprehensive collection of rare, original vintage Curtis photographs, and created the most extensive exhibition program of Curtis photography in history.
-It is estimated that CCFA/Curtis exhibitions have been seen by more people around the world then all previous Curtis exhibitions combined, and that through its books, exhibitions, lectures, and its gallery, CCFA has brought Curtis to well over 10 million people world-wide over the past decade alone.
+Christopher Cardozo Fine Art has consistently maintained the world’s most comprehensive collection of rare, original vintage Curtis photographs, and created the most extensive exhibition program of Curtis’ photography in history.
+It is estimated that the exhibitions have been seen by more people around the world then all previous Curtis exhibitions combined, and that through its books, exhibitions, lectures, and its gallery, Cardozo Fine Art has brought Curtis to well over 10 million people world-wide over the past decade alone.
 For over twenty years, Christopher Cardozo Fine Art has been creating contemporary original photographs by Edward Curtis for exhibition and sale.